AdobeDocs/campaign-web.en/help/v8/push/create-push.md

 >title="Push delivery properties"
 >abstract="Define your Push delivery properties.
 Enter the label of the push and use the **Additional Options** to configure the internal name, delivery folder and code.
 You can also enter a custom description."

 You can create a standalone push notification delivery, or create a push notification in the context of a campaign workflow.
 The steps below detail the procedure for a standalone (one-shot) push delivery.
-If you are working in the context of a campaign workflow, creation steps are details in [this section](../workflows/activities/channels.md#create-a-delivery-in-a-campaign-workflow).
+If you are working in the context of a campaign workflow, creation steps are detailed in [this section](../workflows/activities/channels.md#create-a-delivery-in-a-campaign-workflow).

 ## Create a push delivery {#create-push-delivery}